semantic-release-plus/semantic-release-plus/packages/srp/docs/recipes/ci-configurations/travis.md

 For projects that require to be tested with one or multiple version of a Non-JavaScript [language](https://docs.travis-ci.com/user/languages), optionally on multiple [Operating Systems](https://docs.travis-ci.com/user/multi-os).

 This recipe cover the Travis specifics only.
-See [Non JavaScript projects recipe](../../support/FAQ.md#can-i-use-semantic-release-to-publish-non-javascript-packages) for more information on the **semantic-release** configuration.
+See [Non JavaScript projects recipe](../../support/FAQ.md#can-i-use-semantic-release-to-publish-non-javascript-packages) for more information on the **semantic-release-plus** configuration.

 ### `.travis.yml` configuration for non-JavaScript projects

-This example is a minimal configuration for **semantic-release** with a build running [Go 1.6 and 1.7](https://docs.travis-ci.com/user/languages/go).
+This example is a minimal configuration for **semantic-release-plus** with a build running [Go 1.6 and 1.7](https://docs.travis-ci.com/user/languages/go).
 See [Travis - Customizing the Build](https://docs.travis-ci.com/user/customizing-the-build) for additional configuration options.

 This example creates a `release` [build stage](https://docs.travis-ci.com/user/build-stages) that [runs `semantic-release` only after all test jobs are successful](../../usage/ci-configuration.md#run-semantic-release-only-after-all-tests-succeeded).